LucasGPrudente/leetcode-problems/problem-description/README.md

 - 884 - Uncommon Word from Two Sequences
 - 912 - Sort an Array
 - 921 - Minimum Add to Make Parentheses Valid
+- 2303 - Calculate Amount Paid in Taxes
+- 2679 - Sum in a Matrix
 - 3163 - String Compression III